Skip Navigation

 Introduction

-Nice as a area has been traded by many hands over the last 2000 years.
+Nice as an area has changed hands many times over the last 2,000 years.
 Originally a Greek colony then a Roman city.
 Then later an Italian kingdom, only to be conquered by Spain and France.
-The different powers in the region fought for control over Nice until the 19th century.
-When finally France maintained permanent control, although during World War II the rally point for the Italians was reclaiming Nice.
-Since the war the the city has once again began a major tourist destination, which started in the 18th century.
+The different powers in the region fought for control over Nice until the 19th century when finally France maintained permanent control, although during World War II the rallying point for the Italians was reclaiming Nice.
+Since the war, the the city has once again become a major tourist destination which started in the 18th century.

 Sights and Activities